-(i) Council will withhold the issue of the Revenue Clearance Certificates until all rates and service charges, in terms of section 118 of the Municipal Systems Act 32 of 2000, are paid in relation to the respective property, read in conjunction with section 102 of the Act and section 21.5 of this policy.

-(ii) In light of the validity period of the clearance certificate as well as the practical time attached to the process of transfer, an amount equivalent to a minimum of four months will be requested in advance except during the period when the new financial year's rate randage has not yet been set which will result in an estimated amount therefore being requested.
+- i.
+Council will withhold the issue of the Revenue Clearance Certificates until all rates and service charges, in terms of section 118 of the Municipal Systems Act 32 of 2000, are paid in relation to the respective property, read in conjunction with section 102 of the Act and section 21.5 of this policy. - ii.
+In light of the validity period of the clearance certificate as well as the practical time attached to the process of transfer, an amount equivalent to a minimum of four months will be requested in advance except during the period when the new financial year's rate randage has not yet been set which will result in an estimated amount therefore being requested.

-(iii) 31 (ii) above does not apply to accounts that are currently billed annually as per the request of the current owner.

-(iv) Council may request a transferring attorney to provide a written undertaking that all outstanding debt will be paid upon the transfer of the applicable property.

-(v) All relevant planning or building control processes, will be subject to the department of Planning and building control obtaining a clearance letter from treasury denoting that all amounts due and payable by the relevant applicant is up to date.

-(vi) In matters relating to sectional title schemes section 31(v) above will be applied to every section within the scheme before any clearance is issued from treasury insofar as all sections will have to be up to date before a clearance is issued for any pending planning or building control processes within the scheme.

-(vii) In the instance where properties are governed by a Home Owners Association and any planning or building application is being sought within the said development which have benefit to multiple owners, all properties will have to be screened for outstanding debt and a clearance letter issued for each property.

-(viii) Clearance certificates will not be issued unless all returnable documents are submitted, which include but is not limited to the following:

-- Change of ownership forms - Notice of Termination of Electricity Supply - In the case of electricity accounts, a completed Service Level Agreement and the payment of the requisite Deposit and Reconnection Fee as per the relevant Tariff of Charges by the new owner or occupier. (where applicable)

-(ix) a) In light of the validity period of Revenue clearance certificates in terms of Section 118 of the Municipal Systems Act 32 of 2000, electricity figures will have to be estimated in advance in order to accommodate the validity period.

-b) When a clearance certificate is applied for, an actual reading will be done.

-c) Thereafter an estimation will be done for a minimum of four (4) months d) Once the transfer of the relevant property is actually effected, the final reading of the meter will be done.
+- iii.
+31 (ii) above does not apply to accounts that are currently billed annually as per the request of the current owner. - iv.
+Council may request a transferring attorney to provide a written undertaking that all outstanding debt will be paid upon the transfer of the applicable property (this scenario is as and when request is received). - v.
+All relevant planning or building control processes, will be subject to the department of Planning and building control obtaining a clearance letter from treasury denoting that all amounts due and payable by the relevant applicant is up to date. - vi.
+The Municipality has a right to not approve any business licenses where a customer or the registered owner, as the case may be, is in arrears with his account. - vii.
+In matters relating to sectional title schemes section 31(v) above will be applied to every section within the scheme before any clearance is issued from treasury insofar as all sections will have to be up to date before a clearance is issued for any pending planning or building control processes within the scheme. - viii.
+In the instance where properties are governed by a Homeowner's Association and any planning or building application is being sought within the said development which have benefit to multiple owners, all properties will have to be screened for outstanding debt and a clearance letter issued for each property. - ix.
+Clearance certificates will not be issued unless all returnable documents are submitted, which include but is not limited to the following: - Change of ownership forms - Notice of Termination of Electricity Supply - In the case of electricity accounts, a completed Service Level Agreement and the payment of the requisite Deposit and Reconnection Fee as per the relevant Tariff of Charges by the new owner or occupier. (where applicable) - x. a) In light of the validity period of Revenue clearance certificates in terms of Section 118 of the Municipal Systems Act 32 of 2000, electricity figures will have to be estimated in advance to accommodate the validity period. - b) When a clearance certificate is applied for, an actual reading will be done. - c) Thereafter an estimation will be done for a minimum of four (4) months d) Once the transfer of the relevant property is actually affected the final reading of the meter will be done.

+Commented [BM3]: I think we need to be clear that this is where applicable and upon request.